PandasThumb/pandasthumb.github.io/_posts/2017/2017-10-06-five-principles.md

 For many years, the articles at <a href="http://www.talkorigins.org/">Talk.Origins</a> were the gold standard for how to properly address creationist arguments, but most parts of that website haven't been updated since 2011.
 In the time since then, some opponents of creationism appear to have begun trying to win simply by ridiculing the other side or drowning it out, as in the above-linked Sandwalk thread.
 I find this recent lack of effort very troubling, because to someone who looks closely at the arguments and tactics that both sides are using, this approach makes it appear as though creationists are winning the debate.
 Fortunately, over the past year or so, a few science educators have begun to realize that this tactic is unlikely to work in the long run.
 Everyone who cares about opposing creationism should recognize the importance of this return to the methods that were used at Talk.Origins.

-<strong>4: Broad-level overviews usually aren't effective.</strong>
+# 4: Broad-level overviews usually aren't effective.

 As is apparent from the articles by Henke, Loechelt, and Christman about RATE's research on zircons, adequately addressing a complex creationist argument requires more than just a paragraph or two.
 My own book's rebuttal to RATE takes up about 28 pages, and this is despite the fact that its discussion of zircons leans heavily on the earlier rebuttals by the three authors I mentioned.
 If this is the amount of detail that's necessary to adequately address the creationist perspective on a single topic, then how can a discussion of every line of evidence for evolution to fit into a single book?